 Perhaps from our antediluvian past we may discover a working model for the application of morals, virtue, and the amelioration of humanity not found in dogma and ritual but rather woven into the very fabric of existence.
 We may again see every being as an expression of oneness.
 We may learn by experience that from within ourselves moves universal mind, the same that animates the stars above and the flowers at our feet.
 In all things we may experience the tabernacle of the most high.
 Then, no occupation will be too small or insignificant.
 No being, man or woman, animal or plant, will be thought of as inferior, but each will be seen in its true role as sustaining universal order.
 These are the foundations and source of religion, the experiencing of which truly binds us all.

-(Reprinted from sunrise magazine, August/September 1993.
+(From Sunrise magazine, August/September 1993.
 Copyright © 1993 by Theosophical University Press)